astronomer/docs/astro/manage-astro-executors.md

 - An [Astro project](create-project.md).
 - An Astro [Deployment](create-deployment.md).

-### Adjust worker settings

-Modify the Celery executor resource settings when you need to add or remove Celery workers or change the resources the workers use.
-The settings you can adjust include:

-- **Default Max Tasks Per Worker** - The maximum number of tasks that a single worker can process simultaneously.This is equivalent to worker concurrency in Airflow.
-- **Default Worker Count** - The minimum and maximum number of workers that can run in parallel in the worker queue.
-- **Scheduler Resources** - The total CPU and memory allocated to each scheduler in your Deployment.
-- **Scheduler Count** - The number of Airflow schedulers available in your Deployment.

-Worker settings are defined with worker queues.
-See [Configure worker queues](configure-worker-queues.md).

 ### Worker autoscaling logic

 The following values are used to determine the number of workers that run for each Deployment worker queue at a given time: